padus/ecowitt/readme.md

 2. In "Preferences -> HTML Tile Template" enter your template (see below how to format them) and click "Save Preferences"

-3. Now, in any Hubitat dashboard, add a new tile, on the left select the Ecowitt sensor, in the center select "Attributes" and on the right select the "html" attribute:
+3. Now, in any Hubitat dashboard, add a new tile, on the left select the Ecowitt sensor, in the center select "Attribute" and on the right select the "html" attribute:

     <img src="https://i.imgur.com/YxTja4A.png">